|Go to ⇒ Presentation format|

 Sediment Transport Prediction

 Sediment load, sediment discharge, and sediment transport rate are synonymous in practice.
 However, bed load, suspended bed-material load, and wash load are mutually exclusive.
 Sediment transport prediction refers to the estimation of sediment transport rates under equilibrium (i.e., steady uniform) flow conditions.

 There are numerous formulas for the prediction of sediment transport .
 Most formulas compute only bed-material load, consisting of bed load and suspended bed-material load.
-A few compute total sediment load, which consists of bed load, suspended bed-material load, and wash load.
+One formula (Modified Einstein Procedure) computes total sediment load, which consists of bed load, suspended bed-material load, and wash load.
 Yet some may compute bed load and suspended bed-material load separately.
 Invariably, sediment transport formulas have some empirical components and, therefore, are most applicable within the range of laboratory and/ or field data used in their development.